 Step 3: Add GeoLocation Field to SharePoint Site/List

-Unfortunately, There is no UI way to add Geolocation column to SharePoint site or List!
+Unfortunately, There is no UI way to add a Geolocation column to a SharePoint site or List!
 So, Lets do it programmatically using PowerShell.

 Its also possible to add GeoLocation column directly to the SharePoint list.
 Here is the PowerShell script:

 Add-PSSnapin Microsoft.SharePOint.PowerShell #SharePoint Site URL and List name parameters. $webURL = "http://sharepoint.crescent.com/" $ListName = "Project List" #Field definition for Geolocation $fieldXml = "<Field Type='Geolocation' DisplayName='Project Location' />" #Get the Web & List $web = Get-SPWeb $webURL $list = $web.Lists[$ListName] #Add the Field to List $list.Fields.AddFieldAsXml($fieldXml,$true,[Microsoft.SharePoint.SPAddFieldOptions]::Default) $list.Update() #or use: $FieldType = [Microsoft.SharePoint.SPFieldType]::Geolocation #$List.Fields.Add($columnName, $FieldType, $false)